FilipeRamalho/filiperamalho.de/README.md

 There is an accompanying Dockerfile, with which you can build a docker image to run the webpage.

 This repo includes a GitHub workflow, which automatically creates a Docker image on each release.

-## Notes

-The Fontawesome css is a reduced set of the original css files